August 24, 2016

 Popularity of the tool directly relates to the chances of finding the relevant testing engineers for maintaining and using the testing tool.
 Less popular tools will have fewer engineers who would have worked on it earlier and thus new skills have to be acquired to understand and implement the tool.
 On the other hand, if the testing tool is popular enough there are high chances that several engineers have already worked on it or at least have some exposure to the tool during their experience.
 For instance, let us consider Selenium vs Sahi for web applications automation domain.
 While Selenium is more popular and widely used in the industry, Sahi is not so common.
 Popularity of a tool is directly proportional to the availability of support, technical forums and documentation quality.

 Support and documentation have been an integral part of any technology product.
 This factor adds up exponentially if the tool is costly or complex.
 For commercial tools, there are various packages available under different license umbrellas, which come along with different levels and types of support.
 In-house trainings, developer services, consultation of course at some additional costs are some of the support activities associated with the above.
-For organizations that are low on IT or in-house development support, it is always wise to spend on acquiring extensive, hands-on support.
+For organizations that are low on IT or in-house development support, it is always wise to acquire extensive, hands-on support.

 On the other hand, few open source programs also have these training sessions for an extra cost, but more often than not, you are on your own when choosing to go for an open source tool.
 In such a scenario, it becomes important that you carefully examine the tool support.
 Following is a list of few key items though not limited to, to consider before choosing an open-source:

 An important concern while choosing any product or service is the cost.
 It is also the case when choosing a testing tool.
 The important thing to take care on this aspect is to balance between the needs and the budget.
 It might not be as simple as comparing the posted rates on the website.
 Every license cost is different in terms of the pricing of their products.
 Some offer monthly rates while some others offer annual.
 Some charge by the number of simultaneous users while others by the number of tests run.
 What fits your budget depends on the targets and situation as much it does on the amount of money to spend.
-Some tools offer a bare minimum service for a nominal license cost, however, it becomes important to read the fine print and find out the extent of feature set provided.
+Some tools offer a bare minimum service for a nominal license cost.
+However, it becomes important to read the fine print and find out the extent of the feature set provided.
 Each upgrade to the next set of features could be a costly affair which may also end up in becoming much more than the initial license cost.
 Other than the cost of the add-ons, there could be additional price like the support fee, training fee and upgrade fee.

 While this factor is closely linked with the above point, it nevertheless becomes an important consideration to know while making a test tool selection as to whether a testing tool can work with already existing platforms.
 Some testing tools have ready plugins for common bug reporting and project management tools like Jira, Fogbugz, RedMine etc. It is important to carefully analyze the support of the integration with these tools available in the new automation tool.
-While in some cases some API implementation may be required but that requires development skills to be integrated.
-It could be a simple integration with the e-mail service in an organization, or an SMS based reporting in case of failure, but these requirements could be essential for a testing program in an organization so should be carefully considered.
+While in some cases, some API implementation may be required but that requires development skills to be integrated.
+It could be a simple integration with the e-mail service in an organization or an SMS-based reporting in case of failure, but these requirements could be essential for a testing program in an organization so should be carefully considered.

 This helps to define the category of Test Automation Requirements like Test Cases that are to be automated and segregating them as per the relevant category along with the target audience from the usage part